slobzheninov/Glyphs-Scripts/README.md

 Removes all characters from a text, except selected ones.
 Useful for testing WIP fonts with limited character set.

 ### G2 Harmonize
 Harmonizes any selected on-curve points.
-Algorythm found at @simoncozens.
+Algorithm found at @simoncozens.
 Now the same as Green Harmony plugin.

 ### Dangerous Offcurves
 Checks if there are any off-curve points (handles) dangerously close to their curve segment (that may cause problems with conversion to True Type bezier for variable fonts).
 Opens problematic layers in a new tab.
 Default threshold value is 0.05 units.